saintsim/adventofcode/src/cheat_sheet/cheatsheet.md

     d = { 'name': 'bob', 'age': 2 }
     d['name']
-    d.keys()
+    d.get('name', 'default name') # allows you to specify a default if the key does not exist d.keys()
     d.values()
     d['age'] = 3  # used for updating and adding new elements